Hyperplexity **Verified Research Engine** · [hyperplexity.ai](https://hyperplexity.ai) · [Launch App](https://hyperplexity.ai/app) Hyperplexity generates, validates, and updates research tables by synthesizing hundreds of calls to Perplexity and Claude. Give it a prompt or an existing table and it r

 Own this MCP?

-Claim ownership, prove control with a GitHub, DNS, or HTTP token challenge, revalidate now, publish a badge, and configure monitoring.
+Claim ownership, prove control with a GitHub, DNS, HTTP, MCP metadata, or email-domain challenge, revalidate now, publish a badge, configure monitoring, and unlock a verified server profile.

 1. Claim